switchboard-xyz/switchboard-v2-example/README.md

 This script completes the following:

 - Creates Solana keypair and funds account with devnet tokens
-- Builds and Deploys two on-chain program
+- Builds and Deploys two on-chain program that we'll use to read our data feeds
   - Anchor
   - Solana Library
 - Creates an Oracle Queue based on the definition file